apache/beam/playground/README.md

 ./gradlew playground:backend:containers:router:dockerComposeLocalDown
 ```

-## Run the method to remove unused code snippets, where dayDiff is the number of days after which a snippet becomes unused and projectId is the Google Cloud Project ID
+## Run the method to remove unused code snippets from the Cloud Datastore.
+Unused snippets are snippets that are out of date.
+If the last visited date property less or equals the than the current date minus dayDiff parameter then a snippet is out of date

 ```
 cd beam